MasterOfMalt/Atom.DevOps.GitHubActions/Docker_Image_SetTag/README.md

 new_tag_name: "<your_new_tag>"
 ```

-Option input values (and defaults):
+Optional input values (and defaults):

 ```yaml
 registry: "docker.pkg.github.com/your_repository_in_lower_case/"